 NO/NO® Red Seed Ball Wild Bird Feeder

 Have a ball birdwatching by hanging the NO/NO® Red Seed Ball Wild Bird Feeder in your yard!
 The NO/NO® Red Seed Ball Wild Bird Feeder is available in a new 6-inch round shape and a beautiful red finish.
-This unusual feeder will invite all kinds of birds to feed!
+This unusual feeder will invite all kinds of birds to feed and holds 1.12 lb of seed!

 Without the use of plastic or wood components, the premium construction of the NO/NO® Red Seed Ball Wild Bird Feeder stands up against squirrels and other small animals that may try to access birdseed.
 Birds visiting your yard will be happy that they’re not sharing their feast with other animals, which will keep them coming back to feed again and again!